Rosneft: 2010s

 In September 2010, Eduard Khudainatov replaced Sergei Bogdanchikov as CEO of the company.

 On 15 October 2010, Russian President Dmitry Medvedev signed an agreement with President of Venezuela Hugo Chávez for the PDVSA to sell 50% of the shares of German company Ruhr Oel to Rosneft, giving Rosneft oil refining assets in Germany.

-Since 23 May 2012, former Deputy Prime Minister Igor Sechin became the company's CEO, succeeding Khudaninatov, who received the post of vice-president.
+Since 23 May 2012, former Deputy Prime Minister Igor Sechin became the company's CEO, succeeding Khudaynatov, who received the post of vice-president.

 In the summer of 2012, Rosneft purchased a fuel oil terminal from the United Shipbuilding Corporation (USC) located on the territory of the Murmansk Ship Repair Plant No. 35.
 The transaction value is estimated at US$28 million.
 According to Kommersant, the Murmansk terminal can be used as a platform for Rosneft's activities in the Arctic.

 In October 2016, Rosneft bought a 49% stake in Essar Oil of India, along with Russian investment fund United Capital, in a deal worth $13 billion.

 On 7 December 2016, Rosneft signed a deal to sell 19.5% of the outstanding shares, or roughly US$11 billion, to the Anglo-Swiss multinational commodity trader Glencore and the Qatar Investment Authority.
 Officially, the stake was split 50/50 between Glencore and Qatar, but Glencore contributed only €300 million and claims only a 0.54% stake.
 The ownership structure includes a Cayman Islands company, QHG Cayman Limited, whose ownership can not be traced.
 After the transaction, Rosneft's holding company Rosneftegaz retained 50% + 1 share of the company.

 On 2 October 2017, the PLA-linked CEFC China Energy bought a $9 billion stake in Rosneft.

 On 26 September 2017, the Russian government controversially approved the former German chancellor Gerhard Schröder as chairman of Rosneft.

 In May 2018, it was announced that the Qatar-Glencore consortium is cancelling the plan to sell a $9.1 billion (14%) stake of Rosneft to CEFC China Energy.
 With the dissolution of the consortium, the Qatar Investment Authority purchased the shares instead, thereby solidifying its position as one of the biggest shareholders (19%) of Rosneft.

 In the 2010s, the extensive contact between Rosneft and ExxonMobil were further deepened, with Igor Sechin and Rex Tillerson getting to know each other personally.